najd08/Technology-Guide/README.md

 # Technology-Guide
-A user Guide program to provide places and products with their details to assert Pepole get Informations based on their needs by accessing diffrent stores with and a lot of facillites to save time and gas.
+A user Guide program to provide places and products with their details to assert Pepole get Informations based on their needs by accessing diffrent stores and a lot more facillites to save time and gas.

 Postman: